spdx/license-list-XML/DOCS/git-usage.md

 8. Next, you'll "commit" the changes, which actually inserts them into your local branch:
   * **Commit the files**: `git commit -m "Add XYZ license"`
   * In the commit command, the `-m` flag lets you add a one-line message to the commit.
 If you omit `-m` and the quoted message, it will take you to a text editor where you can type a longer message.
-9. At this point, your local copy of the "xyz" branch is 1 commit ahead of the "master" branch, because you've created and inserted the commit with these files into the xyz branch.
+9. At this point, your local copy of the "xyz" branch is 1 commit ahead of the "main" branch, because you've created and inserted the commit with these files into the xyz branch.
 The next thing you'll do is push the "xyz" branch up to your personal repo on GitHub:
   * **Push to personal (origin) repo on GitHub**: `git push origin xyz`
   * If you go to your personal GitHub repo, it will alert to you that the branch was pushed: ![screenshot of pushed branch on GitHub UI](/DOCS/images/git-usage-push-ui.png)
-10. Finally, the last step is to create a Pull Request from the "xyz" branch in your personal repo, into the "master" branch in the main upstream repo:
+10. Finally, the last step is to create a Pull Request from the "xyz" branch in your personal repo, into the "main" branch in the main upstream repo:
   * **Initiate the pull request**: click the "Compare and pull request" button shown above
   * From there, it will show you the same Pull Request editor screen that you've seen before in the GitHub UI.
 Edit the PR message if desired, and when you're ready, click "Create pull request".